designorlando/designorlando.github.io/README.md

 - `bundle`
 - `middleman s` (`./bin/middleman s`, if using rbenv/binstubs)

+Work off of the `development` branch, as `master` is used for serving up the static files.

 ## Adding Talks

 There is a `data/talks.yml` file that holds each talk.
 Each talk looks something like this: